Who Is an Artist?

 At its core, art is about expression.
 It’s about taking the intangible thoughts, feelings, and experiences that swirl inside us and giving them form.
 Sometimes it’s just easier to communicate in colours, shapes, sounds, rythms, beats, images, forms, textures, tastes, words, metaphors, allegory, music, or something else.

-Jeremy Clarkson’s segment from Top Gear is art in its own right, and although he irritates me at times, Jeremy Clarkson is an artist.
+Jeremy Clarkson’s segment from Top Gear is art in its own right, and although I find gushing over cars to be cringe-worthy–Jeremy irritates me at times–Jeremy Clarkson is indeed an artist.

-As artists, we create not for the sake of recognition or validation, but because we have an innate need to express ourselves.
-We create to make sense of the world around us, to process our emotions, and to connect with others on a deeper level.
+I make things because I don’t know what else to do with certain feelings or thoughts.
+Sometimes a photograph or a piece of writing says it better than I can in conversation.
 You, like me, might feel art is one of the few ways to connect with others on a deep level, to share a piece of ourselves that words alone cannot convey.
 This is why I think it’s so important to embrace our identities as artists, to own the title without hesitation or apology.
 We don’t need anyone else’s permission to create or to call ourselves artists.
-The act of creating is what makes us artists, and the world needs more of that kind of expression, now more than ever.
+The act of creating is what makes us artists.

 The Courage to Begin #